-Exploration of techniques, concepts and behavioral guidelines for identifying the consequences of parental alcoholism/addiction.
-Principles of modeling, shaping, reinforcement and extinction of dysfunctional behavioral patterns learned in childhood will be described.
+An exploration of techniques, concepts and behavioral guidelines for identifying the consequences of parental alcoholism/addiction.
+Understanding the concepts of modeling, shaping, reinforcement and extinction of dysfunctional behavioral patterns learned in childhood, and the application of these concepts in supporting recovery.
 (L)